-Roy Payne - Non-Executive Director

-Qualifications - Solicitor Queensland.
+Roy Payne-Non-Executive DirectorQualifications-Solicitor Queensland.

-Experience Mr Payne is a commercial lawyer with over 34 years' experience.
-Prior to working in private practice as a lawyer he worked for the Department of Justice',
+Experience - Mr Payne is a commercial lawyer with over 35 years' experience.
+Prior to working in private practice as a lawyer he worked for the Department of Justice, corporate governance and mining exploration.